-This publication is based on the Rhode Island Comprehensive Planning Guidance Handbook Series which was the result of over twenty-four months of cooperation and coordination among state agencies, local planners, and other professionals interested in helping cities and towns craft better comprehensive plans.
+This publication is based on the original 2014 Rhode Island Comprehensive Planning Guidance Handbook Series which was the result of over twenty-four months of cooperation and coordination among state agencies, local planners, and other professionals interested in helping cities and towns craft better comprehensive plans.
 The process was overseen by the Comprehensive Planning Advisory Committee, a dedicated group of planning, land use, legal, and community professionals who worked diligently to develop content on the comprehensive planning process and to review topical content as it was developed.
 Additionally, the topical content for the guidance handbook series was developed in conversation with numerous experts.

-The guidance handbook series was prepared by Chelsea Siefert, Principal Planner.
+The original 2014 guidance handbook series was prepared by Chelsea Siefert, Principal Planner.
 Ms. Siefert was guided by Karen Scott, Assistant Chief of the Statewide Planning Program, and Kevin Nelson, Supervising Planner of the Local Planning Assistance and Consistency Review Unit and assisted by Caitlin Greeley, Principal Planner.
+The 2021 and 2024 versions of this Comprehensive Planning Guidance Handbook Revised and Abridged were prepared by Kevin Nelson, Supervising Planner, Josh O'Neill, Supervising Planner and was guided by Assistant Chief, Roberta Groch.